daveworth/not-so-secret-sauce/topics/deployment-platforms.md

 ## Price

-Railsmachine cost is based on what resources your application requires.
+Rails Machine cost is based on what resources your application requires.
 On the core plan the costs start at $150 per month for the smallest server.
 They also have the option to add additional resources to the server incrementally.
 For example, to add an extra GB of memory to the machine would cost an extra $100 per month.
 All of the